-Fire and other property losses are covered by the Public School Insurance Fund, a state administered public entity risk pool.
-This fund is financed by premiums and interest and reinsures losses greater than \$10,000,000 per occurrence.
-The excess insurer provides property coverage up to \$30,000,000 per location annually.
+Fire and other property losses are covered by contracts with private insurance companies.
 There have been no significant reductions in insurance coverage from the previous year and settled claims have not exceeded coverage in any of the past three fiscal years.

 State-owned vehicles used for instructional purposes are covered by liability insurance handled by the State Department of Insurance.
-Other college-owned vehicles are covered by liability insurance contracts with private insurance companies.
+Liability insurance for other college-owned vehicles are covered by contracts with private insurance companies.

 The College is protected for losses from employee dishonesty and computer fraud for employees paid in whole or in part from State funds.
 The blanket honesty bond is with a private insurance company and is handled by the State Department of Insurance with coverage of \$5,000,000 per occurrence and a \$10,000 deductible.
 As of January 6, 2000, the deductible increased to \$50,000.
-Employees paid entirely from County and Institutional Funds are covered by commercial insurance with coverage of \$50,000 per occurrence.
+Losses from such occurrences from employees paid from County and Institutional funds are covered by private insurance companies up to \$25,000 per occurrence.